Nancy LT Hamilton

 NOTE: There be affiliate links afoot!
 Purchasing via these links, painlessly and easily helps this website and my YouTube videos stay alive, free and growing.
 Please consider purchasing through these links.
 Links are to Amazon Smile which also allows me to donate to my charity, Chimera Arts Makerspace in Sebastopol, a non-profit, community-based maker/artist resource.
 Thank you!

-Last updated: 5/10/17
+Last updated: 6/13/19

 “Would you please let me know where you bought the small motor that you use for polishing your projects, Especially the cones that slip onto the shafts of the motor for polishing wheels and such.
-At present I’m using a drill.
+At present, I’m using a drill.
 The cones would be much more convenient for putting on various wheels.”

 I think you are talking about a buffing machine or buffing lathe.
-Please see this Q&A page: Buffing Motors, Dental Lathes and Polishing Motors, etc. Originally, I thought that you meant the flex shaft as that is a small motored tool.
-But, the flex shaft doesn’t use a cone system for loading attachments.
+Please see this Q&A page: Buffing Motors, Dental Lathes and Polishing Motors, etc.

 “I am about to purchase my first Dremel tool 3000 series and wanted advice on the attachments I might need.
 I want to start working with coconut shells which is why I need a cutting, sanding, buffing and polishing system.
 Do you have any advice on the bits I might need?”

 I think that the bits/drills, etc., should probably be purchased as the need arises.
 There are soooooo many different types of drills and bits available and they are all very specific to a task.